meterio/nomp/README.md

         /* it's optional to enable reward processing, if it's on, it will automatically distribute PoS reward to miners proportional to their shares in past rounds*/ "enabled": true,
-        /* interval for reward distribution */
+        /* interval for reward distribution in minutes */ "rewardInterval": 20,
-        "rewardInterval": 20,

         /* pool will receive 3% of all mined rewards if this is set to 3 */